Condo vs. house: Which is best for you?

 What’s the difference between a house and a condo?

-The biggest factor houses and condos have in common is that they are owned by individuals.
+The biggest factor houses and condos have in common is that they are types of residential real estate owned by individuals.
+When you buy either, you’re owning real property (unlike, say, a co-op, in which you technically own shares in a cooperative entity), and you are liable to pay property taxes each year.
 However, nearly everything else about them is different.

 - Cost: The cost of owning a house vs. a condo can be dramatically different, depending on your neck of the woods (or city).
 For instance, a condo in New York City can cost substantially more than a single-family McMansion in Boise, Idaho.
-Generally, though, a condo is likely to be less expensive than a house in many markets across the country — but, you’ll need to account for homeowners association dues, known as HOA fees.
+Generally, though, a condo is likely to be less expensive than a house in many markets across the country — but, you’ll need to account for monthly homeowners association dues, known as HOA fees or carrying charges.

-- Insurance: Homeowners insurance is typically less expensive for condo owners because they’re responsible only for the “walls in” of their unit, while the HOA is responsible to secure insurance for exterior elements like siding and roofing.
+- Insurance: Homeowners insurance is typically less expensive for condo owners because they’re responsible only for the “walls in” aspect of their unit — the interior — while the HOA is responsible to secure insurance for exterior elements like siding and roofing.
 Owners of single-family homes must insure their entire structure, from the foundation to the roof, as well as any detached buildings like a garage or shed.

 - Amenities: In a condo community, the cost of amenities like a pool, gym or business center is shared among all the residents, making them more affordable for each individual.
-However, the owner of a house is solely responsible for the cost of installing similar perks on their property.
+The owner of a house is solely responsible for the cost of installing similar perks on their property.

-- HOA rules: When considering a condo vs. house, it’s important to decide whether you want to abide by HOA rules.
-Most condo communities have a governing HOA that can dictate what kinds of pets residents can have, where they can park and whether they can sublet their units, for example.
+- HOA rules: Most condo communities have a governing board that can dictate a variety of things: what kinds of pets residents can have, where they can park and whether they can sublet their units, for example.
+So, when considering a condo vs a house, it’s important to decide whether you want to abide by HOA rules.
 While some single-family home neighborhoods have HOAs, they are typically less restrictive and allow for greater autonomy among homeowners.

 - Selling: In general, it can be easier to sell a house than a condo.
 Before you sell your condo, you’ll need to check with your HOA to make sure you comply with any rules, including being current on your dues.
 The HOA might also screen prospective buyers, which can limit your offers.